ant-design/ant-design/docs/react/practical-projects.en-US.md

 ## Install dva-cli

-Install dva-cli with npm, and make sure the version is larger than `0.8.1`.
+Install dva-cli with npm, and make sure the version is later than `0.8.1`.

 ```bash
 $ npm install dva-cli -g